Gerstenhaber algebra structure on the Hochschild cohomology of quadratic string algebras: Introduction

-Since $A$ is an algebra over a field $k$, the Hochschild cohomology goups ${\HH}^i(A,M)$ with coefficients in an $A$-bimodule $M$ can be identified with the groups $\Ext_{A-A}^i(A,M)$.
-In particular, if $M$ is the $A$-bimodule $A$, we simple write ${\HH}^i(A)$.
-Even though the computation of the Hochschild cohomology groups ${\HH}^i(A)$ is rather complicated, some approaches have been successful when the algebra $A$ is given by a quiver with relations.
-For instance, explicit formula for the dimensions of ${\HH}^i(A)$ in terms of those combinatorial data have been found in~\cite{blm,c1,c2,crs,H,Re}.
+Since $A$ is an algebra over a field $k$, the {\bf Hochschild cohomology groups} ${\HH}^n(A,M)$ with coefficients in an $A$-bimodule $M$ can be identified with the groups $\Ext_{A-A}^n(A,M)$.
+In particular, if $M$ is the $A$-bimodule $A$, we simply write ${\HH}^n(A)$.
+Even though the computation of the Hochschild cohomology groups ${\HH}^n(A)$ is rather complicated, some approaches have been successful when the algebra $A$ is given by a quiver with relations.
+For instance, explicit formula for the dimensions of ${\HH}^n(A)$ in terms of those combinatorial data have been found in~\cite{blm,c1,c2,crs,H, Re}.
 In particular, Hochschild cohomology of special biserial algebras has been considered in~\cite{Bu,L,ST}.

-In the particular case of monomial algebras, that is, algebras $A=kQ/I$ where $I$ can be chosen as generated by paths, one has a detailed description of a minimal resolution of the $A$-bimodule $A$, see~\cite{B}.
-In general, the computation of the Hochschild cohomology groups using this resolution may lead to hard combinatoric computations.
-However, for string algebras the resolution, and the complex associated, are easier to handle.
+In the particular case of monomial algebras, that is, algebras $A=kQ/I$ where $I$ can be chosen as generated by paths, one has a detailed description of a minimal resolution of the $A$-bimodule $A$: Bardzell's resolution~\cite{B}.

-The sum ${\HH}^*(A) = \sum_{i \geq 0} {\HH}^i(A)$ is a Gerstenhaber algebra, that is, it is a graded commutative ring via the cup product, a graded Lie algebra and these two structures are related, see~\cite{G1}.
+An algebra is called a {\bf string algebra} if it is Morita equivalent to a monomial special biserial algebra $kQ/I$, and it is called {\bf quadratic} if the ideal $I$ is generated by paths of length two.
+In general, the computation of the Hochschild cohomology groups using Bardzell's resolution may lead to hard combinatorial computations.
+However, for quadratic string algebras the resolution, and the complex associated, are easier to handle.

+The sum ${\HH}^*(A) = \bigoplus_{n \geq 0} {\HH}^n(A)$ is a Gerstenhaber algebra, that is, it is a graded commutative ring via the cup product, a graded Lie algebra via the bracket, and these two structures are related, see~\cite{G1}.
+So far there are only a few classes of algebras in the literature where the Gerstenhaber algebra structure on Hochschild cohomology has been determined explicitly, see \cite{Bu, LZ, LZ2, SF, ST, SC, SWa, SA, WZ}.
 In~\cite{RR} we compute the Hochschild cohomology groups of a triangular string algebra, and we prove that its ring structure is trivial.

-The purpose of this paper is to study the Gerstenhaber algebra of a quadratic string algebra $A$, that is, we study its ring structure and its Lie algebra structure, and we delete the triangular condition in order to get non-trivial structures.
+The purpose of this paper is to study the Gerstenhaber algebra structure on the Hochschild cohomology of a quadratic string algebra $A$, that is, we describe explicitly the ring and the Lie algebra structure of the Hochschild cohomology of $A$, and we delete the triangular condition in order to get non-trivial structures.
+The main results show the dimension of the Hochschild cohomology groups $\HH^n(A)$, see Theorems \ref{0-1} and \ref{n>1}.
+These computations are done using Bardzell's resolution, and allow us to give an explicit basis for each cohomology group.
+Furthermore, we construct a comparison morphism between the bar resolution and Bardzell's resolution which lead us to the formulae for the cup product and the Lie bracket.